wp-plugins/quick-event-manager/readme.txt

 == Frequently Asked Questions ==

 = How do I add a new event? =
-In the main dashboard, click on 'event' then 'add new'.
+In the main dashboard, clcick on 'event' then 'add new'.

 = What's the shortcode? =
 [qem]